-This topic contains 3 replies, has 1 voice, and was last updated by Sookur sooviraj 1 year, 1 month ago.
+- This topic has 3 replies, 1 voice, and was last updated 2 years, 5 months ago by Sookur sooviraj.

 The long-lasting drain problem in Mauritius is increasingly becoming a nuisance for the country.
 There is inevitable property damage which costs a lot to our country.
 There are our own citizens who have to abandon their homes to seek asylums as refugees.
 Hence it is an increasingly problematic situation.
 The recent incidents may talk by themselves and therefore actions need to be taken.
 The already existed solution is to build drains which seem to function but not totally in heavy rainfall.